This vegan soondubu jjigae is a Korean soft tofu stew made with silky tofu and bold, savory broth. A cozy meal ready in about 30 minutes.

 If you’re stocking up to make this comforting vegan soondubu jjigae, don’t forget to check out my Vegan Korean Pantry Essentials for plant-based staples, or explore my full Korean Pantry Guide for everything you need to cook Korean meals at home.

-PrintVegan Soondubu Jjigae without Kimchi (Korean Soft Tofu Soup)
+PrintVegan Soondubu Jjigae (Korean Soft Tofu Stew)

 - Prep Time: 10 minutes